...

 Liverpool City Council definitely fights that stereotype with their own chatbot example.

-The council decided to use a real-time virtual assistant to ease pain points they identified in their other digital channels which.
+The council decided to use a real-time virtual assistant to ease pain points they identified in their other digital channels.
 For example, citizens love to use the bot to clear up their doubts and queries about council tax and benefits.

 The council noted greater engagement but also a lesser pressure on their live channels.